 "HERO PEOPLE OF THE WEEK" - Elizabeth Forsberg, Rescuing Paralyzed Dogs

 This week's Hero Person has her hands full with paraplegic and quadriplegic dogs.
 Elizabeth Forsberg has adopted animals that normally would be put-down because of their handicap.

 Jessie, the Chocolate Lab/Beagle mix was pinned under an outbuilding many years ago in the snow in New Jersey.
 Her elderly people couldn't get her out.
-Help didn't arrive until the next morning, but it was too late, the damage had been done, and she will never walk again.
+Help didn't arrive until the next morning, but it was too late, the damage had been done, and she would never walk again.

 Cloud, who is the Irish Setter, was hit by car in Tennessee as a puppy and left in a yard with no medical help for a week.
 He was rescued by an organization who gathered the $18,000 needed to repair him, which including having plates inserted in his legs.
 He was given to Elizabeth to rehabilitate, who got him walking for about 5 years.
-Unfortunately, an internal infection in one of the screws necessitated in removal of the plate, and he is back to being paralyzed.
+Unfortunately, an internal infection in one of the screws necessitated in removal of the plate, and he was back to being paralyzed.